Eshaftri/nextjs-codeengine-secrets/README.md

 # Next.js App Router + IBM Cloud Secrets Manager

-This project uses Next.js App Router and securely accesses IBM Cloud Secrets Manager using Trusted Profiles.
-Ready for IBM Cloud Code Engine.
+This project demonstrates how to securely access IBM Cloud Secrets Manager in a Next.js App Router application, using Trusted Profiles for production and API keys for local development.
+The app is designed for seamless deployment to IBM Cloud Code Engine.

 ## Structure